markbuckle/ai-rag-app/data/hubermanlabtranscripts/HLep#4.md

 just not bright enough.
 Some people have sent me pictures from Northern England.
 It's just not bright enough in winter.
 Then sure, you can resort to using artificial lights in order to get enough photons.
 And I'm putting out this 100,000 lux number as a target to get each day before 9:00 AM.
-You can in theory, get it all from artificial lights, but there Transcribed by readthatpodcast.com are some special qualities about sunlight that make sunlight the better stimulus.
+You can in theory, get it all from artificial lights, but there are some special qualities about sunlight that make sunlight the better stimulus.
 First of all, it's free if it's available outside.
 There is a number of different...
 There are, excuse me, a number of different technologies kind of like this one like a light pad that this one says it's a 930 lux.
 I'm covering this up 'cause I'm not trying to promote any specific